 - Elan is a Genre Savvy Cloudcuckoolander bard who defers to Roy, while his father's a wannabe Overlord...who isn't actually as clever or important as he thinks.

 - In Skin Deep, Ike's mother is super racist (speciesist?) and obsessed with "proper behavior befitting a proud buggane family", and it's all her husband can do to keep her from going into offensive tirades in public.
 Ike himself (who actually moved to another city to get away from her) gets along with almost everyone and is in an Interspecies Romance, and his two half-brothers seem to be following his example.

 - In Codename: Kids Next Door, Mr. Boss oppresses kids and is an enemy of the KND.
 His daughter Numbah 86 is against adult tyranny and is a member of KND.
 Despite this, they care for one another partially thanks to Mr. Boss having a Double Standard to his treatment of kids whether or not they are his own.

-- The Spin-Offspring of the characters from Avatar: The Last Airbender contrast a bit from their parents in The Legend of Korra.
+- In The Legend of Korra, the Spin-Offspring of the characters from Avatar: The Last Airbender contrast a bit from their parents.

-- Aang in the first series was often a playful happy go lucky kid.
-Aang's son Tenzin is often a stick in the mud who grew up to be a stern mentor figure.
-Despite this, Tenzin is considered the favorite of Aang's three children (plus the only Airbender among them) and it's implied they had an extremely close relationship, though in the present he feels he can barely keep up with Aang's power and fame and has a strained bond with his siblings Kya and Bumi.
+- Aang in the first series was often a playful happy-go-lucky kid.
+Aang's son Tenzin is grew up to be a stern mentor figure who's often a stick-in-the-mud.
+Despite this, Tenzin was considered the favorite of Aang's three children (in part due to being the only Airbender among them) and it's implied they had an extremely close relationship, though in the present Tenzin feels he can barely keep up with Aang's power and fame and has a strained bond with his siblings Kya and Bumi.

 - In Goof Troop and its movie spinoffs, Goofy and Pete have this dynamic with their respective sons: